Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 Use the outlined requirements for `get_letter_from_user` and write this function in `snowman.py`.
 After we've written our function we also need to call the function in order for Python to execute the logic we just wrote.
 Then, we can run the file with `python3 snowman.py` in the terminal to manually test that our code is working.

-We can add debugging print statements to our function so that we can certain values in our terminal if our logic isn't working as expected.
+We can add debugging print statements to our function so that we can see certain values in our terminal if our logic isn't working as expected.
 For example, if we are curious about what the length of the user input is, we could add `print (len(letter))` in our function.
-After we have debugged an issue, we should be sure to remove the debugging print statement so that our code doesn't become cluttered with debugging code.
+After we have debugged an issue, we should be sure to remove the debugging print statement so that our file doesn't become cluttered with debugging code.

 <br/>

 <details>
-<summary>Once you've written `get_letter_from_user`, compare what you have to what we have in `snowman.py` so far.</summary>
+<summary>Once you've written <code>get_letter_from_user</code>, compare what you have to what we have in <code>snowman.py</code> so far.</summary>

 ```python